 Living Case Term Project: Students are required to study an organization and submit a written report.
 You will be responsible for finding an organization that will let you conduct the required analyses.
-You may pick manufacturing or service organizations, not-for-profit and voluntary organizations, governmental organizations, parts of METU or any other university as your focus.
+You may pick manufacturing or service organizations, not-for-profit and voluntary organizations, governmental organizations, or parts of METU as your focus.

 The project may be conducted in teams of up to 3 people; i.e., it may be done in smaller groups or individually.
-Present (using a one-page slide if you like) your team composition, team name, logo, motto, and the name of the organization you will be studying on November 1, 2022.
-Every member of the team is responsible for the research, presentation, and report, and the project grade will hold for every team member.
+Send in your team composition and the name of the organization you will be studying by November 2, 2023.
+Every member of the team is responsible for the research and report, and the project grade will hold for every team member.
 If there are cases of non-productive team members, teams are expected to first address this problem themselves.
 If a team cannot do so, the instructor should be notified well before the project due date so that appropriate action may be taken.